AikoPanel/AikoPanel-Docs/aikopanel/use/setting.md

 Example:
 - "blog.example.com": "blog" is a SubDomain.
-- "shop.example.com": "shop" là SubDomain.
+- "shop.example.com": "shop" lÃ  SubDomain.
-- "support.example.com": "support" là SubDomain.
+- "support.example.com": "support" lÃ  SubDomain.

 -Subdomains help to divide and manage content more efficiently, especially for websites that are large or have a variety of services and functions.
 ## Subscription URL: